GPU Implementation of Second-Order Linear and Nonlinear Programming Solvers: Algebraic Modeling Systems and Automatic Differentiation

 \Gls*{nlp} solvers require external oracles to evaluate $f$, $g$, and their first and second-order derivatives.
 In most modern optimization software stacks, the derivative evaluation code (either compiled or interpreted) is generated in a fully automated fashion through the so-called \emph{algebraic modeling systems}, which are typically equipped with \gls*{ad} capabilities, such as AMPL \cite{fourerModelingLanguageMathematical1990}, CasADi \cite{anderssonCasADiSoftwareFramework2019}, JuMP \cite{dunningJuMPModelingLanguage2017}, Pyomo \cite{hartPyomoModelingSolving2011}, and Gravity \cite{hijaziGravityMathematicalModeling2018}.
 As classical instances of mathematical programming problems are typically sparse, these systems have historically been developed independently of machine learning frameworks, which tend to focus more on dense problems.

 To enable efficient derivative evaluations and ensure a fully GPU-resident optimization workflow, it is crucial to develop algebraic modeling systems that provide derivative evaluation code in the form of GPU kernels.
 To achieve this, one can concentrate on the observation that many practical instances of large-scale sparse mathematical programs exhibit highly repetitive structures.
 For example, $f$ may be a sum of many terms (e.g., $f(x) = \sum_{p\in P} \widetilde{f}(x; p)$), and $g$ may be a collection of numerous constraints generated from a common template (e.g., $g(x) = \left\{\widetilde{g}(x; p)\right\}_{p\in P}$).
 If such a structure exists, the evaluation and differentiation of $f$ and $g$ become embarrassingly parallel, making it feasible to construct GPU kernels for them.
+This structure is particularly common in energy systems optimization, such as electricity or gas networks, and in engineering applications involving ODEs or PDEs, where constraints are derived from a discretization scheme (time or spatial).
+In these cases, the same underlying equations are repeated over multiple nodes, time steps, or spatial elements, forming a natural template that GPU-parallel evaluation can exploit.
 Emerging algebraic modeling systems, such as ExaModels.jl \cite{shinAcceleratingOptimalPower2024} or PyOptInterface \cite{yangPyOptInterfaceDesignImplementation2024}, are designed to capture this; for instance, ExaModels.jl requires users to specify the objective and constraint functions in the form of an iterator, such as

 which allows the user to inform the modeling system of repeated structures in the model.
 Then, the reverse-mode \gls*{ad} is applied to the template, and the resulting code is compiled into a GPU kernel.
 This approach enables efficient evaluation of the objective and constraints on GPUs, as well as the computation of their derivatives \cite{shinAcceleratingOptimalPower2024}.
+It is worth emphasizing that the efficiency of GPU-based AD strongly depends on the presence of repeated structures in the problem.
+Problems without repeated templates, where each constraint or objective term is unique, provide limited parallelism and thus only modest speed-ups on GPU.